SOFT

 This is a working draft and may have changes in the next revisions.
 If you are interested in contributing, please email soft@21n.org

 Venture capital-backed organizations inherently oriented toward future exits represent the prevailing model in .
-This approach prioritizes over long-term sustainability of the planet and well-being of customers.
-As the world becomes increasingly digitized and data-driven, there's growing concern about how these profit-driven models impact both humanity and the environment we live in.
+This approach prioritizes over long-term habitability of the planet and well-being of customers.
+As the world becomes increasingly digitized, there's growing concern about how these profit-driven models impact both humanity and the environment we live in.
 The proliferation of data-driven systems raises critical questions about whether our technological future should be governed primarily by financial returns or balanced with broader planetary and social considerations.

 Throughout human history, work has evolved from pure survival to increasingly meaningful pursuits as our basic needs have been progressively secured.